mariadb-corporation/mariadb/tx_sandbox/labs.md

 | Widow         |    13021 |
 +---------------+----------+
 ```
-As you can see the Customers are almoust evenly distributed between single and married.
+As you can see the Customers are almost evenly distributed between single and married.

-This conclude our demographics analis.
+This conclude our demographics analisis.

-Lets add customer behaveour to the picture we want to know more about their bying habbits.
+Lets add customer behaveour to the picture we want to know more about their buying habits.
 How much they buy?
 How much they spend?
 What do they buy?